freenas/freenas-docs/userguide/tn_cinder.rst

    also provides examples of :file:`cinder.conf` configurations.

-Restart the OpenStack system to reload :file:`cinder.conf` and initialize the Cinder service properly.
+Restart the OpenStack computer to reload :file:`cinder.conf` and initialize the Cinder service properly.
 After this reboot, the Cinder service can be restarted manually:

 :samp:`# /usr/local/bin/cider-volume --config-file /etc/cinder/cinder.conf & echo $! >/opt/stack/status/stack/c-vol.pid; fg || echo "c-vol failed to start" | tee "/opt/stack/status/stack/c-vol.failure"`.

-The %brand% Cinder driver is now available in the OpenStack web interface.
+The Cinder driver is now available in the OpenStack web interface.

 Open a web browser, go to the IP address of the OpenStack system, and log in with the OpenStack user name and password.
 Click